 Chlorella, like other microalgae, is a concentrated source of chlorophyll.
-This is the green pigment that collects sunlight energy, something that is largely missing when smoke-filled air is blocking natural sun rays.
+This is the green pigment that collects sunlight energy, something that is largely missing when smoke-filled air is blocks natural sun rays.
 As a whole food algae supplement, it is usually available in powder or tablet form.

-Chlorella can offer concentrated support to immune defenses, supply energizing nutrients and may also assists in cleansing the bloodstream.
+Chlorella can offer concentrated support to immune defenses, supply energizing nutrients and may also assist in cleansing the bloodstream.
 One less-discussed aspect of wildfire smoke and its aftermath is the potential emission of toxins like heavy metals.
 This was claimed to be significant in some research.

 During times that heavy smoke fills the outdoor air; consuming super concentrated amounts of the antioxidant vitamin C can be a good way to protect the immune system and shield against inflamed conditions that may occur via oxidative damage.

 When it comes to supplementing with vitamin C, we always reach for whole food-derived vitamin C sources as opposed to synthetic ascorbic acid.
 Camu camu berry happens to be one of the highest in vitamin C content and one of our top favorites, although other superfruits like acerola, sea buckthorn, kakadu plum and amalaki can also be other alternatives.

 The skin of the berry is also rich in other antioxidants, specifically beta-carotene and anthocyanins.
 Camu camu is most frequently available in powder form as this is the best way to preserve its antioxidants and nutrient content.
 It can be mixed into water or beverages.
 It is important to purchase sustainably-grown camu camu products that support local communities and eco-friendly Amazonian harvesting practices.